stephanj/JAX-RS-Scoreboard-RPI-Server/README.md

     Version                       2.3.35
     Region                        Japan (jp)
     Web Interface                 http://127.0.0.1:4040
-    Forwarding                    <YOUR_ASSIGNED_URL> -> localhost:22
+    Forwarding                    tcp://12.tcp.ngrok.io:10201 -> localhost:22

+    Connections                   ttl     opn     rt1     rt5     p50     p90
+    1       0       0.01    0.00    9.32    9.32

-Your SSH port is now accessible in what is written in <YOUR_ASSIGNED_URL>!
-For example, if it says tcp://0.tcp.jp.ngrok.io:11111, you can access it using that URL.
+Your SSH port is now accessible in what is written in tcp://12.tcp.ngrok.io:10201 For example, if it says tcp://12.tcp.jp.ngrok.io:10201, you can access it using the URL 12.tcp.ngrok.io on port 10201

 ### Connect to RPI using ssh

 You have successfully set up SSH access to your remote Linux machine using ngrok.
 You can SSH into the machine using the following command:

-    # Assuming your URL was tcp://0.tcp.jp.ngrok.io:11111
-    ssh <YOUR_USERNAME>@0.tcp.jp.ngrok.io -p 11111

-    # Using the RPI username pi
+    # Assuming your URL was tcp://0.tcp.jp.ngrok.io:10201 and using the RPI username pi
-    ssh pi@0.tcp.jp.ngrok.io -p 11111
+    ssh pi@0.tcp.jp.ngrok.io -p 10201